nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 # Developer Manual (CMC Version 1.0)
 A detailed guide on getting starting with the Common Mapping Client.
 This guide is aimed at developers who may not be familiar with many of these technologies and concepts but have used other JS frameworks before to build complex web applications.
-It is our hope that this document can serve as useful reference for the major aspects of the CMC system for CMC and non-CMC developers as well as some justification for why certain technology and architectural decisions were made.
+It is our hope that this document can serve as useful reference for the major aspects of the CMC system for CMC and Application Developers as well as some justification for why certain technology and architectural decisions were made.

 ## Table of Contents
 1. [Installation Guide](#installation-guide)